tjgreene27/participation/participation.md

 ## How Did I Contribute During Lecture?

+Followed along with lecture with messing with python a little.

 ## What Was or Is The Most Confusing Thing?

+Nothing was confusing.

 # Lecture 11

+## How Did I Prepare Before Lecture?

+Practiced some with python, trying to refamiliarize myself with it.
+Didn't do anything more than inputs, prints and if statements.

+## How Did I Contribute During Lecture?

+Did the examples you were doing in class in python.

+## What Was or Is The Most Confusing Thing?

+In the dictionaries, you said the value and the key is like a phonebook with a name and number but i am still a little confused on exactly what the "key" thing means.
+Something with kwargs?

+# Lecture

+## How Did I Prepare Before Lecture?

+## How Did I Contribute During Lecture?

+## What Was or Is The Most Confusing Thing?

+# Lecture

 ## How Did I Prepare Before Lecture?

 ## How Did I Contribute During Lecture?

 ## What Was or Is The Most Confusing Thing?

 # Lecture